ammar1y/personal-website/_posts/English/2020/2020-04-29-youtube-trending-videos-analysis-2.md

 - Do you want to see the [most common colors](#what-are-the-most-used-colors-in-trending-videos-thumbnails) in video thumbnails that were extracted after a lot of processing?

 The analysis covers **much more** as you will see soon...

+## What are YouTube Trending Videos?

+YouTube, as you know, is the most popular and most used video platform in the world today.
+YouTube has [a list of **trending videos**](https://www.youtube.com/feed/trending).
+I'll quote the description of trending videos from [YouTube itself](https://support.google.com/youtube/answer/7239739?hl=en):

+> Trending helps viewers see what’s happening on YouTube and in the world.
+Trending aims to surface videos that a wide range of viewers would find interesting.
+Some trends are predictable, like a new song from a popular artist or a new movie trailer.
+Others are surprising, like a viral video.
+Trending isn't personalized and displays the same list of trending videos in each country to all users.
+>
+> The list of trending videos is updated roughly every 15 minutes.
+With each update, videos may move up, down, or stay in the same position in the list.

 ## Tools Used